opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 ### Function `getDisputer() → address external`

-get disputer address
+get the disputer address

 #### Return Values:

-- pricer address
+- disputer address

 ### Function `getPricerLockingPeriod(address _pricer) → uint256 external`

+get a pricer's locking period

-get pricer locking period.
-A locking period is a period of time after expiry where no one can push price to oracle
+locking period is the period of time after the expiry timestamp where a price can not be pushed

-during locking period, price can not be submitted to this contract
+during the locking period an expiry price can not be submitted to this contract

 #### Parameters: